For the past two weeks, a bird has been trying to fly through the window.

 Maybe the bird saw me eating a chocolate doughnut after my walk and is showing me that making the same mistake over and over again won't give me new results.

-Page 2 of 2 - I suppose birds of a feather really do flock together.
+I suppose birds of a feather really do flock together.

 Sandy Turner lives in the Kansas City area and writes this column for GateHouse Media.